vanessap81/burger-queen-api/README.md

 If the token is not of an user with the role admin, a `403` code will be returned.

-When all fields are sent in the request, and the token is of an admin user, the response should be:
+When all fields are sent in the request, and the token is of an admin user, the response should be a code `201`;

 <img src='./assets/PUT USERS REQ.png'>